Code-Institute-Submissions/jensalindgren-pro1/README.md

 ## General Info

-This is a webbsite that showcases workout plans for people who want to get in shape.
+This is a website that showcases workout plans for people who want to get in shape.
 It is a project for a course in Html and CSS.

 The purpose of this website is to promote myself and my skills in Html and CSS.
 The website targets an audience of new customers looking for a free workout plan.
-That plans are tailored to their needs and background in traning.
+That plans are tailored to their needs and background in training.

 ## Table of Contents